Cardboard Box (song): Background

 After their formation in 2019, the group spent two years working on music with producers including MNEK.
 "Cardboard Box" was one of the first songs worked on during these sessions.
 The single was subsequently released on 24 March 2022.
 An accompanying music video was published to YouTube on 1 April 2022, which surpassed 900 thousand views within days.
 A Tweet containing a clip from the music video also attracted over 2 million views and 100 thousand likes on Twitter.

 The single has been praised on social media by established artists including SZA, Missy Elliott, JoJo, and Victoria Monét.

 "Cardboard Box" was featured as the lead single for their debut extended play, The Lead (2022).
 An acoustic version of the song was released to YouTube and streaming services on 27 May 2022.
 The group also performed the single for Vevo DSCVR, alongside the second single from The Lead, "Immature".
 The group made their television debut on 7 October 2022, performing the single on US talk show Jimmy Kimmel Live!

-An official remix titled "Cardboard Box - Happi Remix" was released on 7 October 2022.
+In August 2022, "Cardboard Box" started gaining popularity on the platform TikTok after an afrobeats version emerged, starting a new trend on the video-sharing app.
+The group officially released DJ Happi's remix as a single and premiered a lyric video on 6 October 2022.